limjeck/osuplus/README.md

 ## [Changelog](CHANGELOG.md)

 ## Features
+(o) denotes the feature is only available on the old site
 - Display up to top 100 scores
 - Display pp for each score
 - Sort by pp